 Similar career options in this field include:

 Web developers are responsible for putting together websites and making sure all of the components work properly.
 They meet with clients or their own colleagues to gather details about what needs to be included, from text to graphics to technical capabilities.
 Employment usually requires an associate's degree in web design; career advancement may be attainable with a bachelor's degree.
-The BLS reports that jobs in this field are expected to grow 27% from 2014 to 2024.
-Web developers earned median pay of $64,970 in 2015, per the BLS.
+The BLS reports that jobs in this field are expected to grow 15% from 2016 to 2026.
+Web developers earned a median pay of $69,430 in 2018, per the BLS.

 Customer Service Representative